 Not just one but all designers and architects fascinate me.
 Since starting my career in the mid 80’s I have seen a natural evolution not just of style but of approach.
 For me, the key is to be flexible and adaptable and to learn something new every day – not to lock yourself into one way of thinking or one particular style.
 I love very minimal interiors but also maximalist… very classic, very rustic and super modern alike.
 My personal style sits in the centre of it all – and I think pulling elements from each is what I would call the THDP way of thinking.
 For hotel interiors, very often it’s a process of finding a narrative for the hotel and its location, expressing the local culture in an experiential way, and having fun.
 For that reason, I love working with people from diverse backgrounds and experiences and love working with them in beautiful locations.

-I am so pleased this career choose me and to be enjoying its journey with my wife and partner.
+I am so pleased this career chose me and to be enjoying this journey with my wife and partner.